-While completing this online education is compulsory, our goal as a College goes far beyond compliance.
-As a new student, you are joining a community that does not tolerate interpersonal violence of any kind.
-Knowing what is and is not acceptable behavior at North Central College is critical.
+While completing these online education programs is required, our goal as a College goes far beyond compliance.
+As a new student, you are joining a community that does not tolerate interpersonal violence of any kind, promotes inclusion and supports the health of our students.
+We look forward to your support and personal contributions in maintaining a safe and healthy community.